 On the centreline of the painting, a priest walks on a path already trodden in the snow, towards his own entrance to the church.
 With his black Geneva gown he is the largest character in the painting, thus becoming the eye catcher.

 On another trodden path two people wearing the national costume walk up to the congregation’s entrance.
 A small group of three stands to the right of that entrance and one of them points to the sunbeam reflected on the water’s surface.

 The sunbeam can be viewed as a third pathway in the painting.
 The three paths come together in the right-hand side of the image.

 The painting can in many ways appear didactic.
 Otto Sandgreen wants to communicate and teach us something.

-The painting seems a didactic painting.
-Otto Sandgreen wants to communicate and to teach us something.
-The painting has Christian messages about community, priest, church and the way to God.
-First it is a painting of a church, and then there is the priest who occupies the center of the painting walking towards what seems to be his own entrance to the church.
+First of all, he placed the priest in a central position in the picture.
+[First it is a painting of a church, and then there is the priest who occupies the centre of the painting walking towards what seems to be his own entrance to the church.]

-On the other hand the painting can be viewed as any given Sunday where people are on their way to church.
+On the other hand, the painting can also be viewed as representing a simple everyday scene: any given Sunday morning when people are on their way to church.